HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

 ### Select a local requirements file:

-You can also select a `requirements.txt` file instead of the one provided on the `configuration.yaml` with the Python libraries that you want to be installed in the container:
+You can also select a `requirements.txt` file instead of the one provided in the `configuration.yaml`.
+This file should contain the Python libraries that you want to be installed in the container:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/REQUIREMENTS.png"
-     alt="Select the local requiremnts"
+     alt="Select the local requirements"
      width="60%"
      height="60%" />

-Once selected, the window would look like this:
+After selecting the file, the window should look like this:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/REQUIREMENTS_RESULT.png"
-     alt="Select the local requiremnts result"
+     alt="Select the local requirements result"
      width="40%"
      height="40%" />

-# Connection with remote workstations through SSH
+# Connect to remote workstations via SSH

-It is possible to get the GUI working even with remote workstations when a SSH connection is established.
+You can use the GUI with remote workstations when a SSH connection is established.

 **iOS / Mac**
-If you are using an iOS system to connect through SSH, you need [Xquartz](https://www.xquartz.org/) to be installed.
-With Homebrew it can be easily done using the following command in the terminal:
+If you are using an iOS system to connect via SSH, you need to install [Xquartz](https://www.xquartz.org/).
+You can easily do this using the following command in the terminal:
 ```
 brew install --cask xquartz
 ```